seasons/monsoon/README.md

 # 3. Create your local Prisma Server and Postgres instances
 docker-compose up -d

+# 4. Install monsoon-cli (command line interface)
+yarn link

-# 4. Seed the database (make sure you've set your airtable API Key in the .env file first.
+# 5. Seed the database (make sure you've set your airtable API Key in the .env file first.
 See https://airtable.com/account.
 You may need to be added to the seasons airtable workspace first.
-yarn seed-db
+monsoon airtable:prisma all -e local

-# 3. Start server (runs on http://localhost:4000/playground) and open GraphQL Playground
+# 6. Start server (runs on http://localhost:4000/playground) and open GraphQL Playground
 yarn start
 ```